nrngxv/nrngxv/README.md

 ## My Tech stack
 - Python and Django for building efficient backend systems
 - FastAPIs for building APIs with
-- HTML and Bootstrap for building frontend.
+- HTML, CSS, JS(Learning) and Bootstrap for building frontend.

 ## Currently learning
 - Expanding my knowledge of python and understanding programming patterns